dnarain/cdp-instructions-aws/README.md

 Steps are:
 1. [Prep your AWS account](aws-account-prep.md)
+2. [Log in, Accept Terms] (cdp-login.md)
+3. [Create the CDP Credential] (cdp-credential.md)
-2. Set up an Environment and Datalake
+3. Set up an Environment and Datalake
-2. Set up a Datahub cluster - TBD
+4. Set up a Datahub cluster - TBD
-3. Set up Cloudera Data Warehouse (CDP) - TBD
+5. Set up Cloudera Data Warehouse (CDP) - TBD

 # Assumptions
 The following assumptions are being made, which have been validated as "good